icopy-site/awesome/docs/awesome/awesome-wordpress-gatsby.md

 **Why Gatsby and WordPress?**

 WordPress is one of the **most used CMS in the world** and therefore many people already know how to work with it.
 The typical front-end approach with PHP-based templates is getting more and more problematic in an environment where performance is key.
 The approach to use WordPress as a headless CMS with normal API calls through JavaScript already exists, but also has the downside of having to make requests to the server and rendering depending on the response.
-This adds time to load. **Gatsby instead, pre-renders the whole site at compile time** and therefore the user gets a **fully prepared static site on his first request**, making it one of the **best approaches for performance**.
+This adds time to load. **Gatsby instead, pre-renders the whole site at compile time** and therefore the user gets a **fully prepared static site on their first request**, making it one of the **best approaches for performance**.
 Another huge benefit is **security**, as your WordPress instance can be anywhere, even locally and you don't need to expose any of it to the user. **The static Gatsby site therefore, is not hackable.** Find further arguments for pros and cons in the resources below.

 <!-- TOC -->
 <!-- /TOC -->